jcordtz/microsoft-purview-stuff/README.md

 1. Delete assets in a given collection [Delete collection](Scripts/delete_collection.sh).
    **Note** that this script must be modified depending on whether it is used on Linux or macOS.
    For example, search for the text ‘MacOS’.
+2. Python script for update data assets: [Python update](Scripts/update_assets.py)
-2. A Purview script setup for loading metadata: https://github.com/jcordtz/load_script
+3. A Purview script setup for loading metadata: https://github.com/jcordtz/load_script

 ## Related GitHub repositories (of mine :smile:)